-July 1, 1968 - Eugene McCarthy reads his own poetry to a group of students (possibly St. Johns)
+July 1, 1968 - Taking a break from his campaign for the presidency, Eugene McCarthy reads his own poetry to a group of students at a Minnesota university (possibly St. Johns).

 April 4, 1971 - Benjamin Spock speaking at Augsburg College.
 Address was in honor of the Minnesota 8, sponsored by the Minnesota 8 Defense Committee.
 Topics of Spock’s address were on politics, social injustice, environment, and health.
 Spock’s speech was initially interrupted by women right’s protesters, reading excerpts from his book that the protesters viewed as marginalizing women.

-May 9, 1971 - "The New Left: The Anti-Industrial Revolution" is a 1971 collection of essays by Ayn Rand, in which she argues that religion, the New Left, and similar forces are irrational and harmful.
+May 9, 1971 - Writer and philosopher Ayn Rand speaking at the Ford Hall Forum.
+Rand’s speech is titled “The New Left: The Anti-Industrial Revolution" based on a 1971 collection of essays, in which Rand she argues that religion, the New Left, and similar forces are irrational and harmful.

-April 30, 1972 - Dr. Rollo May's lecture entitled "The Courage to Create" given at Central Presbyterian Church in Saint Paul as part of The Institute for Ecumenical and Cultural Research memorial "Paul Tillich: Celebration of a Life".
+April 30, 1972 - Existential psychologist and author Dr. Rollo May gives lecture, entitled "The Courage to Create," at Central Presbyterian Church in Saint Paul as part of The Institute for Ecumenical and Cultural Research memorial ‘Paul Tillich: Celebration of a Life.’

 May 1, 1972 - MPR’s Paul Gruchow interviews Father Larry Gavin, of Wilmont Minneosta, about his sexuality and his vow of celibacy.